 You can ingest both RTMP and HLS streams in SnappyTV.
 However, with LiveCut, your only option is to use RTMP streams.

 SnapStream makes TV social.
 Our technology lets users instantly capture, create, and share HD quality video clips, GIFs, and screenshots to Twitter, Facebook, and YouTube, as well as create square and vertical clips for Instagram, Snapchat, and TikTok.
-SnapStream's customers include BuzzFeed, Politico, and CNN.
+SnapStream's customers include BuzzFeed, Major League Soccer, and the Arizona Coyotes.